vigna/sux-rs/README.md

 mapping methods that replace an underlying structure with another one, provided it is compatible.

-This crate does not provide high-level genericity on bit vectors: [bit vectors operations] on words of type `W` are based on a combination of the [`BitLength`] trait, which provides the bit length, and on [`AsRef<W>`]/[`AsMut<W>`], which provide access to the underlying data.
+This crate does not provide high-level genericity on bit vectors: [operations on bit vectors] are based on a word type `W`, on the [`BitLength`] trait, which provides the bit length, and on the traits [`AsRef<W>`]/[`AsMut<W>`], which provide concrete access to the underlying data.
 This approach makes it possible to use any structure that implements these traits as a bit vector, and to implement your own bit vector if you need specific features (e.g., support for unaligned access).

-To make rank/select structures composable, we parameterize them with a _backend_ that needs to implement the [`Backend`] trait, which provides only the backend word as an associated type [`Word`].
-Implementations can then use [`BitLength`] and [`AsRef<Self::Word>`]/[`AsMut<Self::Word>`] to access the backend using bit operations.
-Bit vectors and structures delegate these traits to their backend, so you can use any structure that implements the [`Backend`] trait as a backend for (further) rank/select structures.
+Rank/select structures are built on backends implementing the [`Backend`] trait, providing via an associated type the word type, and on the traits above;
+moreover, the strutures export the same traits by delegation, so you can use any structure as a backend for (further) rank/select structures, making arbitrary nesting of structures simple, typesafe and zero-cost.

 ## ε-serde Support